Propaganda (band): 1988–1992: New record deal and line-up

 In 1988, the band (initially still comprising Mertens, Dörper and Freytag) signed to Virgin Records, and began recording new material.
 As Dörper and Freytag decided to step away from the band on a full time basis, only Mertens remained along with a new line-up of American vocalist Betsi Miller, and bassist Derek Forbes and drummer Brian McGee (both ex-Simple Minds) who had both worked with the band for live appearances in 1985 but now joined them formally.
 The result was a new album, released in 1990 called 1234, produced by former Tears for Fears' associates Ian Stanley and Chris Hughes, who would become Miller's future husband.
 Though he did not play on the album, Dörper's lyrics were used on the songs "Only One Word", "Wound in My Heart", and "Vicious Circle".
-Freytag performed guest vocals on two tracks ("Vicious Circle" and Ministry of Fear"), and David Gilmour of Pink Floyd played guitar on the song "Only One Word".
+Freytag performed guest vocals on two tracks ("Vicious Circle" and Ministry of Fear"), and David Gilmour of Pink Floyd played guitar on the songs, "Your Wildlife" and "Only One Word".

 The first single from the album, "Heaven Give Me Words", was co-written with 1980s synth-pop star Howard Jones and reached the UK Top 40.
 The album was not as successful as A Secret Wish, only peaking at number 46 in the UK.
 "Only One Word" was released as the second single but stalled at number 71 in the UK.